-While the impact of the COVID-19 pandemic continues to evolve, it did not materially affect our consolidated financial statements during 2020 or our condensed consolidated financial statements for March 31, 2021 and June 30, 2021.
+While the impact of the COVID-19 pandemic continues to evolve, it did not materially affect our consolidated financial statements during 2020 or our condensed consolidated financial statements for March 31, 2021, June 30, 2021 and September 30, 2021.
 We are closely and continually monitoring the impact of the COVID-19 pandemic on our business, employees, customers, and communities.
 We continue to monitor the guidelines and mandates provided by governmental and health authorities and plan to continue adapting our business operations when and as deemed appropriate to comply with these guidelines and mandates and to respond to changing circumstances.
-We are returning to the office for those job activities that may be done safely and in compliance with social distancing guidelines to protect our employees, our customers and our communities.
-The majority of our workforce has been fully vaccinated against COVID-19 and returned to the office and we have resumed in-person marketing events and some business travel.
+Most of our workforce has been fully vaccinated against COVID-19 and, where permitted, has returned to the office.
+We have resumed inperson marketing events and some business travel.
 The global workforce has been operating in an extraordinary and mostly digital and remote manner as the world adapted during the COVID-19 pandemic.
-During this time, many working adults have moved to different locations and adjusted to a different way of living.
-As we transition our employees back to the office, we have experienced and expect to continue to experience attrition among our workforce resulting in increased costs.
-Continued attrition in the future may also result in work disruptions.
-Overall, the increased direct spend related to the COVID-19 pandemic, including office reconfiguration and employee hiring and retention programs, has not been material to date and has had minimal impact on our financial position and operating results.
+During this time, many working adults moved to different locations and adjusted to a different way of living.
+As we transitioned our employees back to the office, we experienced, and we expect to continue to experience attrition among our workforce resulting in increased costs.
+Continued attrition or the inability to replenish and grow our work force may result in work disruptions in the future.
+Overall, the increased direct spend related to the COVID-19 pandemic, including office reconfiguration to enable social distancing and employee hiring and retention programs, has not been material to date and has had minimal impact on our financial position and operating results.

-It is currently unclear how the commercial real estate industry will ultimately be impacted by the COVID-19 pandemic as businesses formulate plans for employees to return to the office, implement hybrid work arrangements - allowing work from the office or home, or switch to all work from home.
+It is currently unclear how the commercial real estate industry will ultimately be impacted by the COVID-19 pandemic as businesses formulate and execute plans for employees to return to the office, implement hybrid work arrangements - allowing work from the office or home, or switch to all work from home.
 If the demand for office space decreases significantly, there could be a downturn in the commercial real estate market which may materially adversely affect many of our clients.
 A depressed commercial real estate market would have a negative impact on our core customer base, which could impact our customers' ability to subscribe and pay for our services and reduce demand for our services.
-Reduced demand and increased cancellations could cause our revenues or our revenue growth rate to decline and reduce our profitability.
+Reduced demand and increased cancellations could cause our revenues or our revenue growth rates to decline and reduce our profitability.

-During 2021, excluding our multifamily service offering, our company-wide net new bookings and renewal rates for subscription-based services have returned to pre-pandemic levels.
-Our multifamily service offering renewal rates exceed pre-pandemic levels; however, net new bookings declined in the second quarter of 2021 as a result of customers selecting lower cost ad packages.
+During 2021, excluding our multifamily service offering, which is discussed under Service Offerings below, our company-wide net new bookings and renewal rates for subscription-based services have returned to pre-pandemic levels.
 In addition, we saw improvements in collection trends along with improvements in the economy which led us to reduce our allowance for credit losses previously taken.
-Due to the uncertainty associated with the COVID-19 pandemic, we will continue to monitor these trends and the impact on our results of operations.
-Any future financial results or expected changes in financial performance discussed in this report are based on our current observations and experience and involve estimates and assumptions.
-As the future extent and duration of the effects of the COVID-19 pandemic remain unclear, the Company's estimates and assumptions may evolve as conditions change.
-See Note 4 to the accompanying Notes to the Condensed Consolidated Financial Statements included in Part I of this Quarterly Report on Form 10-Q and the "Comparison of Six Months Ended June 30, 2021 and Six Months Ended June 30, 2020" below for further discussion.
+Due to the uncertainty associated with the COVID-19 pandemic and any resulting economic impacts, we will continue to monitor these trends and the effect on our results of operations.
+Any anticipated changes in financial performance discussed in this report are based on our current observations and experience and involve estimates and assumptions.
+As the future extent and duration of the effects of the COVID-19 pandemic remain unclear, our estimates and assumptions may evolve as conditions change and actual results may vary.
+See Note 4 to the accompanying Notes to the condensed consolidated financial statements included in Part I of this Quarterly Report on Form 10-Q and the "Comparison of Nine Months Ended September 30, 2021 and Nine Months Ended September 30, 2020" below for further discussion.